thesis vs. dissertation:

-If you are considering graduate studies, you likely wonder what exactly the difference is between a thesis and a dissertation.
+If you are considering graduate studies, you likely wonder what exactly the difference is between a thesis vs. dissertation.
 There is nothing wrong with thinking ahead.
 There are fundamental differences between the two terms.
 However, they are sometimes used interchangeably in some countries and often confused.
 Both papers are structurally similar, as they contain an introduction, literature review, results, discussion, conclusion, bibliography and sometimes appendix.
-Let's further analyze the definition of each and the differences between the two.
+Let’s further analyze the definition of each and the differences between the two.

 The main difference between a thesis and a dissertation comes from the time of completion.
 A thesis marks the end of a master’s program, while a dissertation is written during PhD program.
 Both are somehow different in their purpose, as well.
 A thesis is a compilation of research that proves you are knowledgeable about the information learn throughout your graduate program.
 A dissertation is your contribution during a PhD program to new knowledge, theories or practices to your field.
 The purpose of a dissertation is to come up with an entirely new concept, develop it and defend its values and outcomes.

 Structural differences; thesis vs. dissertation

 A master’s thesis is kind of similar to research papers you may have read during your undergrad.
 A topic is investigated, analyzed and discussed.
 The purpose of the thesis is to demonstrate your ability to think critically about a topic and to knowledgeably discuss the most recent information in-depth.
 In addition, a thesis opens up a venue to expand a subject relevant to a specialty area you wish to pursue professionally.
 In a dissertation, you utilize others’ research merely as guidance in coming up with and proving your own unique hypothesis, theory or concept.